Dengue Fever: Symptoms, Causes, Warning Signs and When to Seek Medical Care

 fatigue

-Dengue is sometimes called “breakbone fever” because of the intense body and joint pain.
+Dengue is sometimes called "breakbone fever" because the body aches and joint pain can be very severe.

-• malaria may have chills and sweating cycles
+malaria commonly causes fever with chills and sweating

 • severe abdominal pain